Pregnancy Care Through Better Breathing

-Allow air to flow out with a leaked out sigh to OBW 3.
-Hold it until you feel slight hunger for air, then allow a relaxing reflexive in-breath.
+Allow air to flow out with a leaked-out sigh to OBW 3.
+Hold it until you feel a slight hunger for air, then allow a relaxing reflexive in-breath.

-Experiment with mental focusing on relaxing a different part of your body with each effortless inhales and exhales.
+Experiment with mental focusing on relaxing a different part of your body with each effortless inhale and exhale.